Last Updated on 7 July 2023 by Editorial Team

 In this store layout, curves and angles are used to give off a more sophisticated vibe.
 High-end retailers will usually use this type of floor plan in their retail store design as they think about how to set the best display area for a sparsely stocked store.
 They tend to spread out around the store, looking at fewer lines and focusing on very popular products.

 Geometric floor plan

 The geometric floor plan allows you create your own unique space with racks, fixtures & fittings and clever ideas to showcase trendy products.
 However, it wouldn’t be ideal for makers of larger capacity products.

 Free flow plan

 This floorplan is the ultimate in modern retail as you can really get creative with it and there are no barriers, so you can do what you want.
 It floods a store with natural light and provides for a free flow of traffic with no set path, so shoppers can go where they wish.

 This layout is similar to the loop/racetrack layout, but it creates a grid of aisles that run the length of the store.
-It is great for filling space, organizing merchandise and displaying products.
+It is great for filling space, organising merchandise and displaying products.
 It’s design works well for retail store formats that include many departments or that have lots of merchandise, such as grocery stores, pharmacies and convenience stores.